frx-org/yves/README.md

 If you see a bug, please open an [issue](https://github.com/frx-org/yves/issues/new/choose).
 If you have any question regarding the project or its usage you can also post an issue.
-We will open GitHub discussions later when the community will be bigger but for now we consider issues are enough.
+We will open GitHub discussions later if the community becomes bigger but for now we consider issues are enough.

 > [!IMPORTANT]
 > If you find a bug with an AI assistance, please disclose it in the issue.

 ## Contributing

-If you have write permission in this repository you are welcomed to contribute.
+You are more than welcomed to contribute.

 We use `uv` to manage dependencies.
 So please use it to make sure we have the same working environment.